Rafael Nadal’s ATP Finals hopes all but over after loss to Felix Auger-Aliassime - NewsBreak

 Rafael Nadal’s qualification hopes at the ATP Finals were all but ended with a straight-sets loss to Felix Auger-Aliassime in Turin.

-Nadal began the week with a chance of finishing the year ranked world No 1 but suffered an opening loss to Taylor Fritz and was then beaten 6-3 6-4 by Canadian Auger-Aliassime on Tuesday (15 November).
+Nadal began the week with a chance of finishing the year ranked world number one but he suffered an opening loss to Taylor Fritz and was beaten 6-3 6-4 by Canadian Auger-Aliassime on Tuesday.

 The Spaniard still has a slim chance of reaching the semi-finals should he beat Casper Ruud in straight sets in his final group match and all other results go his way, but Nadal has been well below his best so far.